d3x0r/STFRPhysics/AI/Revised/HPF_recovery_of_physical_constants.md

 The homogeneous propagation framework begins from the vacuum as a physical medium.
 Its two storage properties — electric permittivity ε₀ (F/m) and magnetic permeability μ₀ (H/m) — are the framework's primitive quantities.
 Their product sets the propagation speed, c = 1/√(ε₀μ₀), as the wave speed of the medium rather than a postulated spacetime constant.
 Their ratio sets the vacuum impedance, Z₀ = √(μ₀/ε₀) = 376.73 Ω, as the natural balance point between the two storage modes.
 The prior papers in this series develop the kinematic, transport, and gravitational consequences of this starting point, recovering the standard weak-field observational results from a displacement ontology rather than spacetime curvature.

 The present paper asks a different question.
 The classical physical constants — the gravitational constant G, Planck's constant h, and the electron charge e — are usually presented as independent empirical inputs.
 Here they are treated instead as downstream packaging of the same upstream ingredients.
-G tracks how much displacement one unit of mass-energy produces in the transport structure, h tracks the minimum phase-space area of stable LC closure, and e tracks the electric-side loading of one proton-scale support volume.
+G tracks the macroscopic strength with which one unit of mass-energy packages displacement sourcing in the transport structure, h tracks the minimum phase-space area of stable LC closure, and e tracks the electric-side loading of one proton-scale support volume.
 In each case the packaging leads back to ε₀, μ₀, and the nuclear support radius r₀ ≈ 1.22 fm.

 **The convergence claim.** The point is not merely that G, h, and e can be rewritten in terms of other measured quantities.
 The point is that they all reduce onto the *same small basis* — ε₀, μ₀, r₀, and a chosen length unit — in combinations that suggest a common geometric origin in the vacuum medium.
 If the constants were genuinely independent, their decompositions would be expected to point to different scales and different substructure.
 Instead they repeatedly return to the same support scale and the same vacuum pair.

 The meter is treated here as a chosen convention rather than a primitive ingredient.
 Once a length scale is fixed, the remaining free inputs are ε₀, μ₀, and r₀.
 The one open question that cannot yet be closed is why r₀ has the value it does.
-That unresolved step is shared with the deeper nuclear and excitation-side program, not introduced by this paper.
+That unresolved step is shared with the deeper nuclear and excitation-side program, where intra-nuclear action is the proposed source-side mechanism, and is not introduced by this paper.

 A second scope note is worth making explicit.
 The support bridge itself is not first introduced here.
 In the companion excitation paper, the isolated-to-bulk support shift is already carried by the occupancy/support channel and by the one-gram displacement proxy $d_{\mathrm{mole}}$.
 The role of the present constants paper is narrower: to show how that already-motivated support normalization is repackaged into the familiar constant forms once gram-native bookkeeping and SI conventions are made explicit.